 Next, you’ll head to Athinas Street again, exploring the bustling local market (though it’s closed in the evenings and on Sundays).
 During this segment, you’ll get a real sense of how Athenians shop for their ingredients—fresh produce, herbs, and more.
 The tour continues into Evripidou, a street known for its local snacks, and then to Romvis, where more street food awaits.

-The final stops include a walk through Agia Irini Square—a charming neighborhood square, perfect for relaxing and taking in the city vibe—before returning to your starting point, completing your flavorful journey.
+The final stops include a walk through Agia Irini Square—a charming neighborhood square, great for relaxing and taking in the city vibe—before returning to your starting point, completing your flavorful journey.

 Your guide, praised for their knowledge and friendliness, will share insights about the origin of each dish and the neighborhoods you walk through.
 Several reviews mention guides like Christina, Greg, or Katrina who make the experience engaging and memorable, ensuring you leave feeling full and informed.